top-15-most-important-kpis-for-a-digital-marketing-agency-track-your-success

 Lead Sources

 If you want to achieve long-term success for your business, perhaps defining your lead sources is one of the most important KPIs.
 Knowing your lead sources helps you identify effective strategies for generating new clients.
 If all your leads come from one source, you’re putting your business at risk.
-Imagine the impact that source dries up due to something like a server crash or a store closure.
+Imagine the impact that the source dries up due to something like a server crash or a store closure.
 To safeguard against this, you can create a chart that shows your sales by lead source as percentages of total sales.
 This chart can help you see where you need to diversify.
 You’ll protect your business from potential disruptions and optimize your lead generation strategy, by spreading your efforts across multiple lead sources.
 Remember: diversifying your lead sources is key to maintaining a steady flow of new clients and sustaining growth.

 Average Cost Per Lead